AvrahamMakovsky/AvrahamMakovsky.github.io/README.md

 README.md
 ```

-Recommended: do **not** store a full CV PDF in this public repository.
+Do not store a full CV PDF in this public repository.

 ## Public links